 Fast growing e-commerce services must quickly and flexibly deliver new applications and functionality.
 That could be connecting to a fraud service to validate a transaction prior to processing.
 Or, using the payments API to connect to one or more payment gateways.
 Or, it could be to connect to virtually any other payment service that supports successful transactions.

-Let's look in more detail at the idea of connecting into multiple payment gateways.
+.
 Why would you need to connect your payment API to more than one gateway?
 We see many reasons across our customer base.

 - Expanding internationally: Companies may be happy with their current payment gateway, but as they move into new markets, they discover that their current provider can't accept payments there.